xynium/PN_Receiver/README.md

 Compile on redpitaya with gcc -o ProgNme ProgNme.c use with ProgNme Param

+If one want a fast test load system.bit in RedPitaya and execute cat system.bit > /dev/xdevcfg No sound heard until you set gain via TestGain and TestGShift.

 A more convivial program is to come.

 PSE Give report to FM4PN@laposte.net